Moral Values of the Left and Right – History Shows Which Works for All Americans

 – Stopped paying citizenship dues in proportion to their use of national resources that enabled their success,

-– Used government to protect and empower corporations,
+– Used government to protect and empower corporations and the excessively wealthy,

 Each worldview makes choices based on their values.
 Here are some examples of those choices.
 Which would you chose?